 Writing toward my WIP (work in progress) in this way has not served the purpose that I hoped for; I have not finished my novel and I’ve had more than enough time to do it.
-What I have achieved though is a great amount of insight and experience into the value of individual’s creative processes.
-With this I’ve guided many budding writers toward their goal and now it’s time to heed my own advice, take my own medicine and practice what I preach.
+What I have achieved though is a great amount of insight and experience into the value of the creative process.
+With this I’ve guided many budding writers toward their goal and now it’s time to heed my own advice, take my own medicine, and practice what I preach.

 Listening to the words that came out as I talked story, writing and literary devices in my classes I often thought – Hey, I should do that too!

 So here I am to do the work and get it done.
 Now rather than paving the road for others then sitting on the footpath as they pass by, I will take the journey along the road of creativity for myself, all the way to the end.